First Holy Communion

 Austin Diocese of Guidelines: Any baptized Catholic child who has reached the age of reason (7 years of age and attended Faith Formation Classes in the first grade and is now in the second grade) is eligible to receive the Sacrament of the Holy Eucharist, usually referred to as First Communion.

-• The child must attend a preparation program provided at the parish
+- The child must attend a preparation program provided at the parish, in their second year

 Family Preparation: St. Mary's Family Sacramental Preparation Program includes a parent/child retreat of each sacrament (First Reconciliation & First Communion) as well as working together with the child at home to complete lessons focusing on each sacrament.